UHDanke/gd_docs/triggers/follows.md

 **SteerForceLow** / **SteerForceHigh** replaces **SteerForce** if the velocity of the object is strictly below / above **SpeedRangeLow** / **SpeedRangeHigh**.

-The target starts braking if the direction of movement and the direction towards the center are offset by more than **BreakAngle**.
+The target stops accelerating and starts braking if the direction of movement and the direction towards the center are offset by more than **BreakAngle**.
+Breaking stops being applied once the target reaches 0 velocity, acceleration will continue to be disabled until the offset returns below **BreakAngle**.

 If **BreakAngle** is above or equal to 180 degrees, the target will never brake.
 If it's below 0, it will be stuck braking.

 **BreakForce** is the percentage of velocity lost every tick while braking, similar to friction in **Mode 2**.
-Unlike friction, **BreakForce** is limited between 0 and 100 and acceleration is not applied while braking.
+Unlike friction, **BreakForce** is limited between 0 and 100.

 **SteerForce** , **SteerForceLow** and **SteerForceHigh** are not applied while braking - **BreakSteerForce** is used instead if the velocity of the target is equal to or below **BreakSteerSpeedLimit**.